 Does that stand for Jack Sparrow or John Silver?

-- She is the dominant power over her domain, she maintains a nuclear reaction, she has a thing for "testing" in some form or another, and she has made herself infamous for trolling.
+- She is the dominant power over her domain, she maintains a nuclear reaction, she has a thing for "testing" in some form or another, and she has made herself somewhat infamous for trolling.
 She is mostly white with yellow/gold accents, and she has a thing for cake that she will never live down.
 She's also appeared suspended from the ceiling.

 Princess Celestia, or GLaDOS?